ArdanaCLM/ardana-dev-tools/README.md

 			    filter name found in roles/tempest/filters/run_filters
 			    directory under ~/openstack/ardana/ansible on a deployed
 			    system, or in the ardana/tempest-ansible.git repo)
-    --tarball TARBALL      (Specify a pre-built legacy style deployer tarball to use)
-    --ci                   (Sets the same options used by the legacy deployment mode CI)
-    --guest-images         (Builds and uploads guest images to glance) --rhel                 (Builds RHEL artifacts for inclusion in product tarball) --rhel-compute         (Configures compute nodes to be RHEL based)
+    --guest-images         (Builds and uploads guest images to glance) --rhel                 (Enables retrieval and builing of RHEL artifacts, e.g.
+                            ISOs and qcow2 images for Vagrant box) --rhel-compute         (Configures compute nodes to be RHEL based rather than the default SLES; implies --rhel)

 ### Useful tools